Manurewa homicide: Investigation underway after human remains found

 A homicide investigation is underway after human remains were found in Manurewa yesterday afternoon.

-Police said they were alerted to the remains on Moncrieff Ave about 1.30pm Thursday.
+Police said they were alerted to the remains on Moncrieff Ave about 1.30pm on Thursday.

 Detective Inspector Tofilau Faamanuia Vaaelua said the occupants of the address were not believed to be involved in the homicide.